Airship: Airship

-During the pioneer years of aeronautics, terms such as "airship", "air-ship", "air ship" and "ship of the air" meant any kind of navigable or dirigible flying machine.
+In the pioneer years of aeronautics, terms such as "airship", "air-ship", "air ship", and "ship of the air" were used to refer to any navigable or dirigible flying machine.
 In 1919 Frederick Handley Page was reported as referring to "ships of the air", with smaller passenger types as "air yachts".
 In the 1930s, large intercontinental flying boats were also sometimes referred to as "ships of the air" or "flying-ships".
-Nowadays the term "airship" is used only for powered, dirigible balloons, with sub-types being classified as rigid, semi-rigid or non-rigid.
-Semi-rigid architecture is the more recent, following advances in deformable structures and the exigency of reducing weight and volume of the airships.
-They have a minimal structure that keeps the shape jointly with overpressure of the gas envelope.
+Nowadays, the term "airship" is used only for powered, dirigible balloons, with sub-types being classified as rigid, semi-rigid, or non-rigid.
+Semi-rigid architecture is the more recent, following advances in deformable structures and the exigency of reducing the weight and volume of the airships.
+They have a minimal structure that maintains the shape in concert with the overpressure of the gas envelope.

 Aerostat

 An aerostat is an aircraft that remains aloft using buoyancy or static lift, as opposed to the aerodyne, which obtains lift by moving through the air.
 Airships are a type of aerostat.
 The term aerostat has also been used to indicate a tethered or moored balloon as opposed to a free-floating balloon.
 Aerostats today are capable of lifting a payload of 3,000 lb to an altitude of more than 4.5 km above sea level.
 They can also stay in the air for extended periods of time, particularly when powered by an on-board generator or if the tether contains electrical conductors.
-Due to this capability, aerostats can be used as platforms for telecommunication services.
+Because of this capability, aerostats can serve as platforms for telecommunications services.
 For instance, Platform Wireless International Corporation announced in 2001 that it would use a tethered 1,250 lb airborne payload to deliver cellular phone service to a 140 mi region in Brazil.
 The European Union's ABSOLUTE project was also reportedly exploring the use of tethered aerostat stations to provide telecommunications during disaster response.

 Blimp

 A blimp is a non-rigid aerostat.
-In British usage it refers to any non-rigid aerostat, including barrage balloons and other kite balloons, having a streamlined shape and stabilising tail fins.
+In British usage, it refers to any non-rigid aerostat, including barrage balloons and other kite balloons, having a streamlined shape and stabilising tail fins.
 Some blimps may be powered dirigibles, as in early versions of the Goodyear Blimp.
 Later Goodyear dirigibles, though technically semi-rigid airships, have still been called "blimps" by the company.

 Zeppelin

 The term zeppelin originally referred to airships manufactured by the German Zeppelin Company, which built and operated the first rigid airships in the early years of the twentieth century.
-The initials LZ, for Luftschiff Zeppelin (German for "Zeppelin airship"), usually prefixed their craft's serial identifiers.
+The initials LZ, for Luftschiff Zeppelin (German for "Zeppelin airship"), were usually prefixed to their craft's serial identifiers.

 Streamlined rigid (or semi-rigid) airships are often referred to as "Zeppelins", because of the fame that this company acquired due to the number of airships it produced, although its early rival was the Parseval semi-rigid design.